typemiguel/WalnutiQ/README.md

 <h2>What each file/folder in this repository is for:</h2>
   - images
       + digits
-          - MNIST = Unique files that contain training images and testing images.
+          - MNIST = unique files that contain training images and testing images
-      + model = Images used in testing the MARK I model
+      + model = images used in testing the MARK I model
-  - libs = Contains .jar files needed to run the program
+  - libs = contains .jar files needed to run the program
   - src
       + model
-          - MARK_I = Classes containing the core logic for the brain model.MARK_I.
-                     Includes data structures for basic brain structures and algorithms that simulate how the brain learns.
+          - MARK_I = the core logic for the partial brain model.
+Includes abstract data types for basic brain structures and learning algorithms that simulate how the brain learns
-            + connectTypes = Classes allow the different brain components in MARK I to connect to each other in a variety of ways
+            + connectTypes = Classes allow the different brain structures in MARK I to connect to each other in a variety of ways
-          - theory = Contains a class MemoryClassifier.java for identifying what category a new image is in given a nervous system that has been trained on images from this category
+          - theory = Contains a class MemoryClassifier.java for identifying what category a new image is in given a nervous system that has been trained on images from this category (Currently not working)
-          - util = Classes that enable the brain model properties to be viewable graphically and efficiently saved and opened
+          - util = Classes that enable the brain model properties to be viewed graphically and efficiently saved and opened
-  - tests = test classes for important classes in src folder
+  - tests = test classes for important classes in the ```src/``` folder
       + model
           - MARK_I
             + connectTypes